ibethus/webpserver/docs/architecture.md

 ## Platform support

 webp4j ships native libraries for `linux/amd64` and `linux/arm64` inside the JAR.
 The correct library is extracted and loaded at runtime.
 No platform-specific configuration is needed.

-The Docker image is built multi-arch (`linux/amd64`, `linux/arm64`) via [Quarkus Jib](https://quarkus.io/guides/container-image) in the CI/CD pipeline — no Dockerfile or Docker daemon required.